Earth Studio offers two different methods to get imagery out of the browser: snapshot for still images, and render for animations.

 For animations, Earth Studio offers two ways to render: a robust client-side renderer, which renders an image sequence directly on your computer to a directory you specify on your local hard drive, and a cloud-based renderer which runs remotely on Google's servers.
 To set up your render, click the render button.

 On the left is a preview of your final output, restricted to the frame range of your work area.
 This is a low-fidelity preview—use it as a rough guideline to double-check that everything in your animation is cropped and moving as expected.

 On the right are the render settings, which are covered in depth below.
-Once you're ready to render, type in your file name and hit start.
+Once you're ready to render, type in your file name, select your render method, and hit start.

-Once all frames are rendered, the image sequence is compiled into a zip and downloaded to Chrome's user-specified download directory.
+All the frames are rendered as an image sequence to the local directory you specify as you destination.
 If you've never turned an image sequence into a video, try Adobe Media Encoder or Adobe After Effects.

 The entire render process happens in your browser.
 This means rendering won't work if you quit out of Chrome.
 To avoid potential rendering problems, Earth Studio must be the focused tab in your Chrome window.
 If you want to browse the web while rendering, open a new window.

 The local directory on your computer where the rendered project will be saved into.
 Before the rendering starts the browser will ask for special permission to read and write files to the selected directory on your file system.
 Earth Studio will create a sub-directory in your selected folder with the same name as your render.